snowblind-/logstash-input-bbn_f5networks/README.md

 # logstash-input-bbn_f5networks
-Recives log messages from F5 BIG-IP over Syslog/CEF and parses them and output json blobs
+Logstash plugin used to receive and parse DDoS event from F5 BIG-IP via Syslog and CEF

 ## Installing a test system
-Easist way to test the plugin would be to install a Ubuntu server.
+Easiest way to test the plugin would be to install a Ubuntu server.

 ## Installing dependencies
 The following dependencies needs to be installed via apt-get